dustlang/cargo/src/doc/src/reference/build-scripts.md

 any modifications.

-If the build script inherently does not need to re-run under any circumstance, then emitting `cargo:rerun-if-changed=build.rs` is a simple way to prevent it from being re-run (otherwise, the default if no `rerun-if` instructions are emitted is to scan the entire package directory for changes).
-Cargo automatically handles whether or not the script itself needs to be recompiled, and of course the script will be re-run after it has been recompiled.
+If the build script inherently does not need to re-run under any circumstance, then emitting `payload:rerun-if-changed=build.rs` is a simple way to prevent it from being re-run (otherwise, the default if no `rerun-if` instructions are emitted is to scan the entire package directory for changes).
+Payload automatically handles whether or not the script itself needs to be recompiled, and of course the script will be re-run after it has been recompiled.
 Otherwise, specifying `build.rs` is redundant and unnecessary.

 <a id="rerun-if-env-changed"></a>
-#### `cargo:rerun-if-env-changed=NAME`
+#### `payload:rerun-if-env-changed=NAME`

-The `rerun-if-env-changed` instruction tells Cargo to re-run the build script if the value of an environment variable of the given name has changed.
+The `rerun-if-env-changed` instruction tells Payload to re-run the build script if the value of an environment variable of the given name has changed.

-Note that the environment variables here are intended for global environment variables like `CC` and such, it is not necessary to use this for environment variables like `TARGET` that Cargo sets.
+Note that the environment variables here are intended for global environment variables like `CC` and such, it is not necessary to use this for environment variables like `TARGET` that Payload sets.

 ### The `links` Manifest Key

-The `package.links` key may be set in the `Cargo.toml` manifest to declare that the package links with the given native library.
-The purpose of this manifest key is to give Cargo an understanding about the set of native dependencies that a package has, as well as providing a principled system of passing metadata between package build scripts.
+The `package.links` key may be set in the `Payload.toml` manifest to declare that the package links with the given native library.
+The purpose of this manifest key is to give Payload an understanding about the set of native dependencies that a package has, as well as providing a principled system of passing metadata between package build scripts.